Isaiah 29 – The Cause and Cure of Spiritual Blindness

 And He has covered your heads, namely, the seers.

 b.
-They stagger, but not with intoxicating drink: This is not seen as a “blessing from the Spirit of the LORD.”
-This is a curse, both self-induced and sent from the LORD.
-This speaks powerfully to those today who promote the idea of God “blessing” His people with being “drunk in the Spirit.”
+They stagger, but not with intoxicating drink: This was not a blessing from the Spirit of the Lord.
+This was a curse, both self-induced and sent from the Lord.
+This speaks powerfully to those today who wrongly promote the idea of God “blessing” His people with being “drunk in the Spirit.”
+This is no blessing.

 i.
 When we are asleep, we are doing nothing productive.
 When we are asleep, we are vulnerable.
 When we are asleep, we are insensitive.
 God sent these things to a blind, proud, drunk Jerusalem.